kbastamow/23Mar-Exercise-MySQL-relations/README.md

 INNER JOIN products_categories ON products.id=products_categories.product_id
 INNER JOIN categories ON categories.id=products_categories.category_id WHERE products.id=8;
 --IN THE ABOVE CODE, GROUP BY is not necessary because there is only one product.
-If we include it, put WHERE-clause just above it.
+If we include it, WHERE-clause should go just above it.
 ```
 | product_id | product     | found_in_categories    |
 |------------|-------------|------------------------|